Planning a trip to Havasu Falls

-The Havasupai Tribal Council releases its permits on February 1st at 8:00 AM Arizona time every year.
+The Havasupai Tribal Council releases its permits on February 1st at 8:00 AM in Arizona every year.
 You can apply to purchase a permit is through the Official Havasupai Reservation Website or via phone.
-The permits will have your campground reservation dates (which will be a minimum of 3-nights/4-days).
+The permits will have your campground reservation dates (a minimum of 3-nights/4-days).

-Create your account on the website before the February 1st date and have all your information ready to go so that you can book your reservations as soon as the permits release.
-It is important to be ready to book as soon as 8:00 AM on February 1st to try and secure a spot.
+Create an account on the website before the February 1st date and have all your information ready to go.
+This way, you can book your reservations as soon as the permits are released.
+It is essential to be prepared to book as quickly as 8:00 AM on February 1st to try and secure a spot.

-It is sometimes difficult to reach anyone through the phone, I recommend going through the website for an easier process.
+It is sometimes difficult to reach anyone over the phone, and I recommend going through the website for a more straightforward process.

-The website also shows a list of campground cancellations that updates every day at 8:00 AM (Arizona time).
-You can then purchase a cancelled reservation.
-There is also a section to reserve a pack mule after getting a campground reservation.
+The website also lists campground cancellations that update daily at 8:00 AM (Arizona time).
+You can then purchase a canceled reservation.
+After getting a campground reservation, there is also a section to reserve a pack mule.

 Be patient when it comes to getting a permit.
 There is a chance you might not get one for that year.
-Permits sell out early and quickly, however do not give up hope!
-If you’re not able to go on the first try, keep trying for the next year if it is a dream to hike to Havasu Falls.
+Permits sell out early and quickly; do not give up hope!
+If you cannot go on the first try, keep trying for the next year if it is a dream to hike to Havasu Falls.

 When I went to book in 2017, you could only purchase a permit via phone.
-I was unable to obtain a permit, however I did get lucky to book a tour guide that takes you to Havasu Falls.
-In the next section I go over booking through a tour guide.
+So, unfortunately, I was unable to obtain a permit.
+However, I did get lucky to book a tour guide that takes you to Havasu Falls.
+In the next section, I go over booking through a tour guide.

-Another options is using a Tour Guide Company
+Another option is using a Tour Guide Company

-If you are unable to get a permit for the Havasupai Campground Reservation, all is not lost.
-I was able to book a tour guide which will take you to Havasu Falls.
+If you cannot get a permit for the Havasupai Campground Reservation, all is not lost.
+I was able to book a tour guide who will take you to Havasu Falls.

-Like the permits, tour guides also fill up quickly, but if you are not able to obtain a permit and are willing to spend a little more money, tour guides are also an option.
+Tour guides fill up quickly like the permits, but if you cannot obtain a permit and are willing to spend a little more money, tour guides are also an option.

 As I was not an experienced hiker or camper, using a tour guide made the process and actual hike easier.
 In addition to obtaining our permits and reservations for us, they brought all the camping gear in via horses.
-This allowed us to carry only our personal items while hiking to the campsite.
+By going with a guide, it allowed us to carry only our items while hiking to the campsite.